-Exploration and evaluation expenditures for the year ended September 30, 2023 totalled \$228,949 compared to \$477,892 in the comparative year.
-In the current year, the Company incurred \$180,472 on its Marg project and \$48,477 on its Unkur project compared to \$192,438 on its Marg project and \$285,454 on its Unkur project in the comparative year.
-Marg project exploration costs were comparable year-on-year whereas the exploration expenses on the Unkur project decreased as the project was sold during the current year.
+Exploration and evaluation expenditures for the year ended September 30, 2024 were \$Nil compared to \$228,949 in the comparative year.
+In the prior year, the Company incurred \$180,472 of exploration and evaluation expenditures on its Marg Project and \$48,477 on its previously owned Unkur project.